schahriar/spamc-stream/README.md

 ```

 ## Methods
+- ping - Check if Spamc is working.
+Returns two arguments of error and pong.
+If Pong is true then Spamc is available.
 - check `(headers:Object) Returns: PassThrough Stream` - *checks a message for a spam score and returns an object of information.*
 - report ↑ - *like symbols but matches also includes a small description.*
 - symbols ↑  - *like check but also returns what the message matched on.*